Partition regularity in imaginary quadratic rings of integers: Precise statements of the main results

 \begin{theorem} Let $d\in\N$ be squarefree and $\NN\colon \Q(\sqrt{-d})\to \Q$ be the norm of the field extension.
 Let $f\colon \Z[\tau_{d}]^{\times}\to\S$ be completely multiplicative.
 Then either $f$ is aperiodic or pretentious. \end{theorem}

 \begin{remark} Note that in Theorem \ref{characterization} we only classify $\S$-valued functions.
-We will study $\U$-valued functions in Section 4 and in Hal\'asz, but not in Theorem \ref{characterization}.
+We will study $\U$-valued functions in Section 4, but not in Theorem \ref{characterization}.
 The reason is that in Proposition \ref{prop: dircharequivalence}, we will only characterize $\S$-valued aperiodic functions, to ensure the existence of extensions of $f\chi$. \end{remark}

 As a consequence, we have the following corollary when the domain is a principal ideal domain (which we will shorten to PID).
 In order to state it we define a notion of distance between two multiplicative functions.
 We need to recall that $p \in \OK$ is a \emph{prime element} if it is not the product of two non-unit elements in $\OK$.\footnote{Recall that an element of $\OK$ is a unit if and only if its norm is equal to $\pm 1$.}